898djh/Service-Polymorphism/README.md

 # Service-Polymorphism

-Service Polymorphism is a nove SOA paradigm that improves web service QoS for distributed mobile users worldwide by sesrving dissimilarly.
+Service Polymorphism is a novel SOA paradigm that improves web service QoS for distributed mobile users worldwide by sesrving dissimilarly.

 # Requirement
 - Android 11 Mobile Phone with normal CPU and Memory configuration